Skip to main content

 • Keep up to date and get involved with the Student Rep community.

-• Be prepared to champion the Association’s values, priorities and initiatives.
+• Be prepared to champion Open SU’s values, priorities and initiatives.

 To be eligible for this opportunity you must:

-Be a member of the Students Association to apply.
+Be a member of Open SU to apply.
 All registered OU students are automatically members according to our Articles of Association.

 Be studying a qualification relevant to the committee you are applying for.
 Please see the Committee Chart and Committee Descriptions.